kv-95/LULC-Classification/README.md

 TO CREATE A NEW MODEL:

-1. SPECIFY THE PATH TO DATAFROLDER IN "Dataset.py" > data_dir.
+1. SPECIFY THE PATH TO DATA FOLDER IN "Dataset.py" > data_dir.
 2. RUN "classify.py"

 TO CHECK AN IMAGE FOR ITS CLASSIFICATION (WITH EXSITING MODEL):